SchmockLord/Base-EFI-for-Intel-12th-Gen-Alder-Lake/README.md

 # Base EFI for Intel 12th Gen Alder Lake
- This is a base EFI which should be good to go for most 11th Gen Rocket lake boards.
+ This is a base EFI which should be good to go for most 12th Gen Alder Lake boards.

 Bootloader
 :----